top of page

 Amulet:

-2 Handed Melee Builds in Hardcore or Single Player and PvP verse high defense characters - Use Angelic Amulet and Angelic Ring for a massive attack rating increase or Metalgrid for high attack rating with high all resistances.
+Two Handed Melee Builds - Use Angelic Amulet and Angelic Ring for a massive attack rating increase or Metalgrid (with a Raven Frost ring) for high attack rating with high all resistances.

 Rings: